hebeidpa/DeepComp/README.md

 Predictions saved to ./prediction.csv
 ```
 ### Acknowledgements
- - The project was built on many amazing repositories: MedGemma 1.5, nnU-Net, and VoxTell.
+ - The project was built on many amazing repositories: [MedGemma1.5](https://huggingface.co/google/medgemma-1.5-4b-it), [nnU-Net](https://github.com/mic-dkfz/nnunet), [Tabm](https://github.com/yandex-research/tabm),and [VoxTell](https://github.com/MIC-DKFZ/VoxTell).
 We thank the authors and developers for their contributions.

  - We also acknowledge the open-source community and developers of libraries such as PyTorch, and scikit-learn, whose efforts made it possible to build and refine our models efficiently.
 Finally, we are grateful to the institutions and organizations that provided the datasets and computational resources necessary for completing this project.